 The niche builds on experience from the first two investment phases by focusing on approaches that have demonstrated success, moving from pilot projects to longer-term interventions, and integrating results more concretely into public policy and private sector practice.
 Phase III continues CEPF support to the same four of the seven Andean countries: Colombia, Ecuador, Peru and Bolivia.
+It also aims to engage civil society groups working in the hotspot of Venezuela, Chile and Argentina in virtual capacity building and networking.
 In the short term, the niche seeks to support local communities to cope with the impacts of the pandemic and to stem environmental degradation in areas of high biodiversity value by supporting secure land tenure, fostering sustainable livelihoods, and combating wildlife trafficking and hunting.
 For the long term, CEPF will support sustainability and resiliency by solidifying the technical and project management capacities of local civil society, diversifying funding streams for conservation over the long term, and institutionalizing conservation outcomes into public and private sector strategies and practice.
 Recognizing that CEPF investment cannot realistically respond to the full range of conservation issues at play in the hotspot, the CEPF niche focuses on actions where civil society organizations can add the greatest value, and addresses gaps in the overall landscape of donor funding for conservation.